python-control/python-control/doc/classes.rst

    optimal.OptimalEstimationProblem
    optimal.OptimalEstimationResult

-More informaton on the functions used to create these classes can be found in the :ref:`nonlinear-systems` chapter.
+More information on the functions used to create these classes can be found in the :ref:`nonlinear-systems` chapter.